 Debt management can be a very difficult to handle properly and having debt can be stressful and if managed in the wrong way it can be devastating to your finances.
 Not only can debt cut in to your cash flow today but it can also hurt your future spending power.

 In regards to having debt we often see a lot of short term debt such as credit cards and student loans being handled without much thought behind and planning behind it.
 These debts may have come from either good or bad decisions.
-Student loan debt has helped you get secure well paid job whereas credit card debt often is from overspending, traveling and too much shopping.
+Student loan debt has helped you get secure a well-paid job whereas credit card debt often is from overspending, traveling, and too much shopping.

 1: Beware of accelerating those debt payments

 You must understand the right order of handling your finances and understand that even though paying off your debt as fast as possible would feel great it may not always be smart.
 Before making extra payments toward your credit card balance or student loan debt make sure that you have your emergency fund built up.
 We always recommend having at least 6 months of living expenses put aside before you start paying extra towards your outstanding loans.

 Now there are many ways to get those short-term savings built up.
 You can start by not making extra debt payments or extend the terms on your student loan.
 Very often your student loan payoff schedule will allow you to stretch out the payments.
 This will lower your monthly payment and will allow you to put that cash towards your emergency fund.
 You can also look at your retirement accounts that you are funding.
 If you are putting 10% into a 401(k) you can stop that or lower that contribution for one year and use the extra cash flow to put towards your short-term savings.
 The main reason why we want to emergency money bucket filled up is that if some life event occurs and there are no savings in place new credit card debt or new personal loan debt most likely will occur.

 2: Utilize your existing assets